Nucleon magnetic moment

 The nucleon magnetic moments are the intrinsic magnetic dipole moments of the proton and neutron, symbols μp and μn.
-The nucleus of atoms comprises protons and neutrons, both nucleons that behave as small magnets.
+The nucleus of an atom comprises protons and neutrons, both nucleons that behave as small magnets.
 Their magnetic strengths are measured by their magnetic moments.
 The nucleons interact with normal matter through either the nuclear force or their magnetic moments, with the charged proton also interacting by the Coulomb force.